couchbase/n1k1/README.md

 - merge join - COMPLEX with push-based engine...
   - merge join needs threading / locking / coroutines
-    so that both parents can feed the merge-joiner?
+    so that both children can feed the merge-joiner?

 - merge join needs a skip-ahead ability?
-  - idea: can introduce an optional lazy "SkipToHints" object or Vals that's passed down to operator parents?
+  - idea: can introduce an optional lazy "SkipToHints" object or Vals that's passed down to operator's children?
     - an lzYieldVals callback can optionally add hints via something like lzSkipToHints[2] = lzSkipToVal which operator #2 can check?